iamFez/aosbornePortfolio/README.md

-<span style="font-size:6em;">All images used on this page are free-use and follow their respective guidelines.</span>
+All images used on this page are free-use and follow their respective guidelines.